shibbugupta123/apnacollege.demo/README.md

 # apnacollege.demo
-this is my first repsitpry
+This is my first Repository